This article may contain affiliate links. For full information, please see our disclaimer page

 Bathsheba Beach is breathtakingly beautiful; wide white sand beaches stretch along the dramatic Atlantic coastline of striking rock formations against which the rollers break in cascades.
 What at first glance look like huge boulders washed up on the beach are actually rock formations broken away from ancient coral reef!
 The beach which features a wide expanse of soft white sandy beach and an adjacent park is perfect for sunning and picnicking.

 If you need to take a break from walking, there are benches everywhere to sit and relax on.
-The owner plays classical music to add to the garden’s ambiance.
+The owner plays classical music to add to the garden’s ambience.
 What more could you want?
 Be sure to have your camera ready, as birds and animals love to visit this garden too!

 Catamaran Sail Away